filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 There are multiple venues where NI-PoRep would be beneficial for Filecoin.

-**Cost Reduction: removing complexity reduces costs and enables the full potential of SupraSeal improvements** NI-PoRep allows for a drastically simplified sector onboarding pipeline respect to the current PoRep, which is interactive and needs two steps (`PreCommit` and `ProveCommit`) with on-chain interaction.
-More in details, with NI-PoRep we have:
+**Cost Reduction: removing complexity reduces costs and enables the full potential of SupraSeal improvements**

-- No `PreCommit` method and message, only `ProveCommit` will stay (only one step with one chain message needed to onboard sectors to the network)
+- No `PreCommit` method and message, only `ProveCommit` will stay (only one step with one chain message needed to onboard sectors to the network).
+In particular, this translates in a possible gas cost reduction when considering  aggregated sectors (i.e., according to [our estimation](https://cryptonet.org/notebook/interactivenon-interactive-porep-gas-cost-comparison), when aggregating 6 sectors current PoRep is 2.1x more expensive than NI-PoRep per sector).
 - No `PCD` (PreCommit Deposit)
 - No waiting time between `PreCommit` and `ProveCommit`
 - High impact in terms of SupraSeal software utilization